 The loss of Hylocomium splendens from the understory plant community following fire may be of potential concern for nitrogen retention in this system (Weber and Van Cleve, 1981).
 H. spendens has been observed to buffer nitrogen storage as well as other nutrients.
 The absence of H. spendens from burned and reburned plant communities may have implications for nutrient flux.
 The understory community following burns and reburns appears to have large amounts of variability, as presented by the range of Bray-Curtis dissimilarity values in burned plots being greater than unburned plots.
 The difference in understory plant community diversity found across burned and reburned plots will likely increase the fine-scale heterogeneity across the landscape, which may have implications for animal habitat, and future forest regeneration.

 Neither of the abiotic filters (organic layer depth, or solar irradiance) that have been observed as important for the initial release of the understory plant community following one fire were statistically significant predictors for understory plant species richness or plant community diversity when evaluating their importance exclusively within burn and reburn categories.
-The lack of an observed effect from any of our covariates that represent the abiotic environment suggests that light and other resources that have been documented to limit plant species richness and plant community diversity prior to fire (Hart and Chen, 2006; Hedwall et al., 2021) are either not as important following an increasing number of reburns, or (more likely) that the variability in plant communities in burned and reburned areas employ a variety of strategies to acquire resources that we did not have the statistical power to detect.
+The lack of an observed effect from any of our covariates that represent the abiotic environment suggests that light and other resources that have been documented to limit plant species richness and plant community diversity prior to fire (Hart and Chen, 2006; Hedwall et al., 2021) are either not as important following an increasing number of reburns, or (more likely) that plant communities in burned and reburned areas employ a variety of strategies to acquire resources that we did not have the statistical power to detect.
 There are likely many alternative strategies that plant species employ to take advantage of resource availability following multiple disturbance events.
 Some species might resprout following fire, while others may disperse into the burned area to take advantage of available resources.
-Future research will need to quantify the functional traits associated with the understory plant community to elucidate the mechanisms responsible for the resilience in the understory plant community observed presently.
+Future research will need to quantify the functional traits associated with the understory plant community to elucidate the mechanisms responsible for the resilience in the understory plant community observed.

 CONCLUSIONS

 In summary, we provide evidence that understory plant communities remain resilient to further change in the face of continued reburning.
 The resilience of the understory plant community may provide nitrogen cycling, animal habitat and forage, and help structure the overstory plant community in the absence of continued reburning; however, future research will need to elucidate these relationships.
-None of the abiotic filters that are thought to be important for the release of the understory plant community following a single fire event were statistically significant predictors of plant species richness and understory community diversity when comparing plots that were once-, twice-, or thrice- burned.
+Neither light availability nor soil organic layer depth were statistically significant predictors of plant species richness and understory community diversity when comparing plots that were once-, twice-, or thrice- burned.
 The potential mechanisms that promote the resilience of the understory plant community with continued reburns remains unknown.
 Understanding the response of the understory plant community helps inform our ability to predict and manage impacts of repeat burning in boreal Interior Alaska forests and expands on our understanding of disturbance-driven ecological change in high-latitude boreal environments.

 Data Availability

-All code used in the analyses of this paper are publicly available as a repository on github () and datasets are available on Zenodo (doi).
+All code used in the analyses of this paper are publicly available as a repository on Github (https://github.com/k8hayes/Community-Regen) and datasets are available on Zenodo (doi).

 Acknowledgements